GemWallet/gemwallet-extension/packages/api/src/getAddress/README.md

 The following values can be returned

 - string: classic address
-- null: user refused to pass the address
+- null: user refused the authorization
 - undefined: something went wrong